TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 My people are destroyed for lack of knowledge.
 Because you have rejected knowledge, I will also reject you as My priests.
 Since you have forgotten the law of your God, I will also forget your children.
 Horesa 4:6

+"Women are made to be loved, not understood." - Oscar Wilde - relayr

 ---

 <a href="https://github.com/TomaszWaszczyk/historia.waszczyk.com/edit/master/src/content/powiedzenia.md" target="_blank">Edytuj tę stronę dzieląc się własnymi notatkami!</a>